mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 Well, you don`t have to worry too much in the coming years, because this is where caregiver robots come in.
-For example, in the last decade, experimental robots, mainly Japannese ones, have the capacity to help lift people into and out of their beds and chairs, follow recipies for cooking, fold towels or even dispense pills[3].
+To give you some examples, in the last decade, experimental robots, mainly Japannese ones, have the capacity to help lift people into and out of their beds and chairs, follow recipies for cooking, fold towels or even dispense pills[3].
 Recently, in the last five years robots like